 Internal Audit - The Council also maintains an internal audit service to assist management with monitoring adherence to key controls and procedures.
 The internal audit function also carries out regular reviews to ensure that identified controls governing risk areas are carried out.
-The main objective is primarily to satisfy the Councils' statutory responsibility under the Accounts and Audit Regulations 2013 to "maintain in accordance with proper practices an adequate and effective system of internal audit of its accounting records and of its system of internal control".
+The main objective is primarily to satisfy the Council's statutory responsibility under the Accounts and Audit Regulations 2013 to "maintain in accordance with proper practices an adequate and effective system of internal audit of its accounting records and of its system of internal control".
 More specifically, the internal audit function must provide a service that objectively examines, evaluates and reports on the adequacy of internal control as a contribution to the proper, economic, efficient and effective use of resources.
 The procedures for undertaking audit work must embrace an audit methodology which is consistent with the "Guidance for Internal Auditors" issued by the Auditing Practices Board of the Consultative Council of Accountancy Bodies (CCAB).
 A Strategic Audit Plan determines the audit reviews undertaken.
+The internal audit function is provided by an independent firm.